Making GIFs animate

 At any time, the animation can be stopped by clicking on the animated GIF.
 The animation will be paused and the Play button will be shown again.
 Clicking on the Play button will resume the animation (continues from where you paused it) and then loops 3 full animation cycles.

-There is no support for animated GIF-files when composing or reading an email.
-If you want to see the animation you’ll need to open the message in a browser.
+There is no support for animated GIF-files when composing or reading an email in earlier versions of Outlook.
+If you want to see the animation you'll need to open the message in a browser.

 To do this, double click the message to open it in its own window.
 Then choose (Other) Actions-> View in Browser.
-This will open the message in Internet Explorer.
+This will open the message in Internet Explorer or Microsoft Edge.

-You can skip the step of needing to open the message in its own window first and directly open the message in any browser (Firefox, Opera, Chrome, it’s your pick) from the main Outlook window via this macro.
+You can skip the step of needing to open the message in its own window first and directly open the message in any browser (Microsoft Edge, Google Chrome, Firefox, it's your pick) from the main Outlook window via this macro.

 Note: Even though the GIF-file will not animate while composing, when the recipient receives your message in a mail client that does support GIF-animation, the GIF-animation will still work.